mellito/finsharktutorial/Command&Notes.md

   -- claim vs roles
   -- roles -> get from database
   -- claims -> tag associate with user (can be use in jwt token)

+- many to many this SQL
+- to setup this need to create a middle table that hold the 2 id that have many to many relationship
+- create model
+- put the new table model in the one that have the id
+- set up the dbset and the connections in the OnModelCreating

+- crud data many to many